Naturopathic Medicine & Nutrition

 We have many articles on the topic of naturopathic medicine and nutrition – including the latest scientific research and treatments:

-By Dr Ardyce Yik, Naturopathic Physician Infertility, or subfertility, is defined as the inability to conceive or carry a baby to term after one year of regular intercourse without birth...
+Infertility or subfertility is defined as an inability to conceive or carry a baby to term after one year of regular intercourse without birth control.
+Common causes of infertility include...

 We asked four IMI Naturopaths for their views on the latest research into belly fat, how to shift it and reverse the pattern of central weight gain.
 The role of...

-By Graeme Bradshaw Irritable Bowel Syndrome (IBS) is a very common digestive disorder, with data showing that about one in every eight persons suffers it at any time.
-Are you...
+Irritable Bowel Syndrome (IBS) is a very common digestive disorder, with data showing that about one in every eight persons suffers it at any time.
+Are you one of them?...

-By Graeme Bradshaw, Naturopath and Homeopath, Founding Director of IMI Mary asked me how she could have developed food intolerances as an adult.
-As she told me about her health...
+Mary asked me how she could have developed food intolerances as an adult.
+As she told me about her health issues, it emerged that as a child she had been...

 Do you love pasta, bread, or ice-cream so much that you crave it frequently?
 This could be a case of food intolerance and the gut instinct going haywire.
 Many people...